-This is the fifth of five blogs on self-service for IT, and how to increase your organization’s chances of success.
+This is the fifth of five blogs on self-service for IT using IT service management (ITSM) tools, and how to increase your organization’s chances of success.
 So, if you missed the earlier blogs, I suggest that you read these others first:

 - 5 key benefits of self-service for IT

 - 11 capabilities to consider for IT self-service

 - Is your IT organization actually ready for self-service?